 Chatham Islanders talk about going to and from ‘New Zealand’, which is regarded as a second, but not a first, home.

-Despite the small population, in economic terms the Chatham Islands are not an expensive outpost, but a rich part of New Zealand’s economic zone which produces exports that benefit the country as a whole.
+Despite the small population, in economic terms the Chatham Islands are not an expensive outpost, but a rich part of New Zealand’s economic zone producing exports that benefit the country as a whole.